 2. The fascinating Aussie lifestyle

-The vibrant arts scene, the charming laid-back atmosphere, the cultural diversity of its inhabitants, their friendly nature and the high quality of life here make from Australia a wonderful, welcoming country.
-You simply cannot help falling in love with the Aussies’ relaxed way of life, their liberal thinking or their passion for outdoor activities.
+The vibrant art scene, the charming laid-back atmosphere, the cultural diversity of its inhabitants, their friendly nature, and the high quality of life here, make Australia a wonderful, welcoming country.
+You simply cannot help falling in love with the Aussies’ relaxed way of life, their liberal thinking, or their passion for outdoor activities.

 3. The beaches